SAP/cloud-security-services-integration-library/token-client/README.md

 Make sure to read the API documentation of the `XsuaaTokenFlows` API, to understand what the individual token flows' parameters are for.
-Also note, that the **user token flow** requires an input token that has the scope `uaa.user` to succeed.

 ## Samples